IWI Masada

-The IWI Masada (מצדה, "fortress") is a semi-automatic pistol developed and produced by Israel Weapon Industries in 2017.
+The IWI Masada (מצדה; lit. 'fortress') is a semi-automatic pistol developed and produced by Israel Weapon Industries in 2017.

 Design

 The Masada is a striker-fired and recoil-operated weapon designed to suit military, law enforcement and civilian needs.

 The Masada comes in four colors (sniper gray, OD green, black and flat dark earth).
 The US market currently only has black, OD green, and flat dark earth.